 While some of this organizational separation may be justified, creating a division between designers and frontend developers is an absolutely terrible idea.

-He mentions how he thinks that front end designers are particularly well-suited to bridge the divide between design and development and I couldn’t agree more.
+Mr. Frost mentions how he thinks that front end designers are particularly well-suited to bridge the divide between design and development and I couldn’t agree more.
 It’s a key skill set in any organization that creates and designs user interfaces.